ExposureLabs/M13-SDL/README.md

 M13-SDL Board

-end of original cable with JST connector
+The end of original cable with JST connector